ccorcos/groove-salad/README.md

 ## To Do

-- convert all to typescript
-- get everything working (Rotatable, etc)
-- stricter types on Component class
-- upgrade everything (reactive magic, example, creative ux, groove salad)
+- refactor onChange into reactive listeners
 - move playable to creative-ux
-- configure output structure
+- configure library output structure
+  - reactive-magic
+  - creative-ux
 - flyd and tone types